SouthEugeneRoboticsTeam/SouthEugeneRoboticsTeam.github.io/_pages/structure.md

 and award submissions, acquiring sponsors, planning outreach events, creating marketing material to recruit new team members and mentors, and maintaining an active social media presence.

+## Electrical

+The electrical subteam creates a control system for the robot.
+By wiring electronics and creating a control system, software is able to operate the robot.

 ## Strategy